-When you travel with us, we want you to have the experience you’ve been imagining.
-And, when you’re looking for inspiration and help on planning your next trip, we want to give you the ideas you’re looking for.
-To help us do this, we need to ask you for a little personal information.
-But, we know how important it is to keep your personal information safe, and we’ll always be open with you about how we collect and keep it.
+When you travel with us, we want to provide you with the experience that you have been imagining.
+To enable us to do this, we will need to ask you for some personal information.
+We know how important it is to keep your personal information safe, so please rest assured that we’ll always be open with you about how we collect, share and store your data.

-So we can contact you successfully, if you get in touch or ask us for information.
+So we can contact you successfully if you get in touch with us or ask us for information;

-And, when we’re planning your trip, to ensure that we make the right arrangements for you.
+When we are planning your trip, to ensure that we make the right arrangements for you; and

 How we share your personal information

-We’ll only either ask you for personal information directly or, with your permission, gather it by tracking how you use our website or our mobile and/or tablet apps.
-We won’t share your personal information with third parties for any marketing activities.
+We will only ask you for personal information directly or, with your permission, gather it by tracking how you use our digital channels, such as our websites or mobile apps.

-When we do share your personal information, it’s always so we can provide you with a better service when you’re travelling with us.
+When we do need to share your personal information, it’s always so we can provide you with the best service when you’re enquiring or travelling with us.
+Further details on the sharing of your personal information is provided in Section 3 of the policy below.

 Safeguarding your personal information